How come all the Bully Sticks appear to be slightly different?

-Our 'boutique' bully sticks will vary from batch to batch.
+Our 'boutique' Bully Sticks will vary from batch to batch.
 Some batches will be thicker, thinner, chewier, crunchier or more aromatic than others (like vintages of fine wine.)

-Our 6" Thin, 12" Thin bully sticks, 4" Pretzels, 3" Hoops, 6" Spirals and Bites are great for gentle or beginner chewers.
+Our 6" Thin, 12" Thin Bully Sticks, 4" Pretzels, 3" Hoops, 6" Spirals and Bites are great for gentle or beginner chewers.

 Our 6" Standard, 6" Thick, 6" Braids, 12" Standard, 12" Thick are great for average chewers.

-Bully sticks for large dogs, XL dogs:
+What are the best Bully Sticks for large dogs, XL dogs?

 For intense chewers, be sure to select 12" Extra Thick, 6" Jumbo, 12" Jumbo and 12" Monsters (when available)